kingjinho/DesignPattern/README.md

 ## Conclusion: What is Design Pattern?
 **Design pattern is a rule of thumb, or formalized best practices of dealing with commonly occurring problems within software design.**

-Commonly occurring problems can be
+Commonly occurring problems can be, or is helpful for
 1. Code re-usability
 2. Code flexibility
 3. Maintenance issues